 Australian Market Trims Early Gains In Mid-market

-(RTTNews) - The Australian stock market is trimming its early gains in mid-market moves, extending the gains in the previous two sessions, with the benchmark S&P/ASX 200 moving above the 8,600 level, following the broadly positive cues from Wall Street overnight, with gains across most sectors led by technology stocks.
-Gold miner stocks were the only weak spot.
+(RTTNews) - The Australian stock market is trimming its early gains in mid-market moves, but extending the gains in the previous three sessions, following the broadly positive cues from Wall Street overnight.
+The benchmark S&P/ASX 200 is moving above the 8,600 level, with gains in gold miners, financial and technology stocks.

-Among major miners, Fortescue is up almost 1 percent, Rio Tinto is adding more than 1 percent, Mineral Resources is advancing more than 3 percent and BHP Group is gaining 1.5 percent.
+Among major miners, Fortescue and Mineral Resources are losing more than 1 percent each, while BHP Group is edging down 0.3 percent and Rio Tinto is down almost 1 percent.

-Oil stocks are mostly higher.
-Santos is edging up 0.1 percent, Origin Energy is adding almost 1 percent and Beach energy is gaining more than 1 percent, while Woodside Energy is edging down 0.2 percent.
+Oil stocks are mostly lower.
+Santos is down more than 1 percent, Beach energy is declining more than 2 percent and Woodside Energy is slipping almost 1 percent, while Origin Energy is adding almost 1 percent.

-In the tech space, Afterpay owner Block is advancing more than 3 percent, Zip is surging more than 7 perrcent and Appen is adding almost 4 percent, while WiseTech Global and Xero are gaining almost 1 percent each.
+In the tech space, Afterpay owner Block is adding more than 2 percent, Zip is surging more than 5 percent, WiseTech Global is advancing almost 6 percent, Appen is up 1.5 percent and Xero is gaining 2.5 percent.

-Among the big four banks, Commonwealth Bank, National Australia bank and ANZ Banking are gaining almost 1 percent each, while Westpac is edging up 0.5 percent.
+Among the big four banks, Commonwealth Bank and National Australia bank are edging up 0.1 to 0.5 percent each, while Westpac is edging down 0.2 percent.
+ANZ Banking is flat.

-In other news, shares in National Storage are in a trading halt ahead of an announcement about a possible takeover bid for the self-storage company.

-In economic news, The value of total construction work done in Australia was down a seasonally adjusted 0.7 percent on quarter in the third quarter of 2025, the Australian Bureau of Statistics said on Wednesday - coming in at A$79.278 billion.
-That missed forecasts for an increase of 0.4 percent following the 3.0 percent gain in the previous three months.
-On a yearly basis, total construction work was up 2.9 percent.
+In economic news, the value of new private capital expenditure in Australia was up a seasonally adjusted6.4 percent on quarter in the third quarter of 2025, the Australian Bureau of Statistics said on Thursday - coming in at A$48.999 billion.
+That beat forecasts for an increase of 0.6 percent and was up from 0.2 percent in the three months prior.
+On a yearly basis, capex was up 6.9 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!